 Since both the Golden Retriever and the Poodle have long hair on their bodies so will a Goldendoodle.

-However, later multigenerational doodles may not have the furnishing (the long fur and beard that doodles are known for), if they inherit 2 non-furnishing genes from the Golden side.
+However, later multi-generational doodles may not carry the genes if they inherit 2 non-furnishing genes from the Golden side.

 8. What colors do Mini Goldendoodles come in?